madscheme/introducing-python/README.md

 =================

-This repository contaisn the programs featured in
+This repository contains the programs featured in _Introducing Python_.
-"An introduction to Python".

 |directory|chapter|
 |---|---|